youandmedigital/craft-breadcrumb/README.md

 ## Is Breadcrumb right for me?

-If you have a URL like `https://mysite.dev/posts/categories/example-category`, it will generate a Breadcrumb based on each segment in the URL.
-This means if you don't have a template or redirect setup for `https://mysite.dev/posts/categories` it will return a 404 when clicked from the Breadcrumb trail.
+If you have a URL like `https://mysite.local/posts/categories/example-category`, it will generate a Breadcrumb based on each segment in the URL.
+This means if you don't have a template or redirect setup for `https://mysite.local/posts/categories` it will return a 404 when clicked from the Breadcrumb trail.

+If you have a url that looks like `https://mysite.local/c/12/random/post-title`, Breadcrumb is not for you.

 If you need to pull in a custom field to generate each title, this is not possible.
 Titles are generated from the URL.
 You can customise the last url segment only.